North Korea Drops Nuclear Bomb On US City In Propaganda Video Of WW3 Simulation

 North Korea’s state television aired chilling footage of the United States being hit by a nuclear bomb in a World War 3 simulation.
-Massive missiles landed on a US city, yielding an ear-splitting blast as flames engulfed America.
+Massive missiles landed on a U.S. city, yielding an ear-splitting blast as flames engulfed America.
 The perfectly timed choral music performance ended with the crowd roaring, overwhelmed with emotion as a giant fiery mushroom cloud washes over the United States.

-The footage is unnerving considering North Korea’s vice-foreign minister told BBC that Pyongyang would continue to test missiles and would launch a pre-emptive nuclear strike if the country thought the US was planning an attack.
+The footage is unnerving considering North Korea’s vice-foreign minister told BBC News that Pyongyang would continue to test missiles and would launch a pre-emptive nuclear strike if the country thought the U.S. was planning an attack.

 #NorthKorea wipes out #US with nuclear strike in chilling simulation video during Day of the Sun festival https://t.co/M0uBBP2Txz pic.twitter.com/05CCvSc1g4